Illuminating Blind Spots of Language Models with Targeted Agent-in-the-Loop Synthetic Data: Conclusion

 \section{Conclusion}

-We propose an approach to identify and mitigate blind spots in NLP models through generalization by humans or LLMs, followed by synthetic sample generation to address UUs and thus enhance model robustness.
-Our evaluation shows that our approach is successful in achieving a significant reduction in UUs across datasets while maintaining accuracy.
-We find that LLMs outperform humans in characterizing blind spots and that there is a significant task dependency to the quality of human contributions.
+We propose a method to identify and mitigate blind spots in classification models by leveraging human- and LLM-generated generalizations, followed by synthetic sample generation to target UUs and enhance model robustness.
+Our evaluation demonstrates that our method is effective at addressing model blind spots and achieves a significant reduction in UUs across datasets, while not altering the general performance of the model and therefore maintaining accuracy.
+Our study sheds light on the notable task dependency of the human ability to characterize blind spots and generate new data and how this ability compares to that of an LM.
+Future work will focus on optimizing the balance between accuracy and robustness to further enhance model performance.